isomerpages/moe-canossacatholic/_character-formation/Service Innovation.md

 The whole programme is designed to instill the right attitude and skills necessary for children to take action and take charge of solving problems around them.
 Through experiential learning, every child will emerge concerned citizens and an active contributor to society.
 <br>
 <br>
-CCPS develops students with a heart of compassion for others.
+CCPS develops children with a heart of compassion for others.
 With that heart of compassion, they will serve and make a difference in the lives of many.

 <b><font size="5" color="#eeac0d">Spiral Approach: Progression in learning</font></b>